7 Things to Eat in Brussels

 Interestingly, these terms refer to the beer origin rather than a beer type.
 If you are wondering, Tripel and Dubbel are two classic examples of beer type Trappist/abbey brewhouses make.
-However, there are much more varieties of Trappist beer, from blond to dark with varying alcohol volume, for all you beer lovers and beginners to try.
+However, there are many more varieties of the Trappist beer, from blond to dark with varying alcohol volume, for all you beer lovers and beginners to try.

 Why Should You Try Belgian Beer?Drinking Belgian beer every day for an entire month in Europe was a life-changing experience.
 Let me begin by saying I never considered myself a beer person.
 And for a lightweight like me, drinking that much of anything in such a short period is a milestone, especially considering Belgian beer contains much higher alcohol content than American beers.
 Strangely, it didn't even make me tipsy!
-For a full disclosure, I did have Belgian beer on multiple occasions in the U.S. No doubt it is tasty and refreshing despite the comparatively high alcohol content.
+For full disclosure, I did have Belgian beer on multiple occasions in the U.S. No doubt it is tasty and refreshing despite the comparatively high alcohol content.
 But I never felt that it was an extraordinary experience.
 What made my experience more special in Belgium was drinking locally brewed beers (i.e. fresher!) while fully soaking up the local beer culture.
 Additionally, I was excited about the vast variety of beers I could find at local bars.
 So why not explore the world of amazing Belgian beer in Brussels?
-Who knows, you will surprise yourself like I did.
+Who knows, you will surprise yourself as I did.